mtiller/ModelicaBook/text/source/behavior/discrete/bouncing.rst

 ``or`` operator essentially masks the second conditional, ``time>2``, such that it may as well not even be present in this particular case.
 In other words, this conditional only **becomes true** once.
-As a result, the statements inside the ``when`` clause are only triggered once.
+As a result, the statements inside the ``when`` statement are only triggered once.

-The key thing to remember is that for ``when`` clauses, a vector of conditionals means **any, not or**.
+The key thing to remember is that for ``when`` statements, a vector of conditionals means **any, not or**.
 Furthermore, the statements are only active at the instant when the conditional **becomes true**.
 The implications of this last statement will be discussed in greater